Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 Why bake data into your main program?
 Well, maybe you want to distribute a standalone exe that doesn't require any data files and doesn't care where it is located in the filesystem.
 Maybe you want fast access to some of your data at startup, and can load the rest later.

+Some useful code examples can be found at (https://github.com/onelivesleft/jai-cookbook).